Mexican town shakes off shock after quake, begins to move forward

 The number of soldiers and volunteers in Jojutla has gone up since President Enrique Peña Nieto visited Wednesday, giving residents his word that federal resources would be directed to help those in need.

-Amid the damage and recovery efforts, there have also moments of humor.
+Amid the damage and recovery efforts, there have also been moments of humor.

 Next to the ruins of four adjoining two-story homes that collapsed, a passerby was overheard saying as he pointed at the mound of bricks and mortar, "Well, now (US President Donald) Trump has a lot to build his (border) wall."